Top 5 Smart Water Metering Solutions

 Bearing in mind all the previously mentioned, here is a selection of the best five smart water metering solutions on the market:

 This smart wireless module also features LoRaWAN® connectivity.
-It alerts through an alarm as soon as water presence is detected, containing a 5-meter (and up to 25 m on demand) detection cable and has a connectivity range of up to 15 kilometers.
+It alerts through an alarm as soon as water presence is detected, contains a 5-meter (and up to 25 m on demand) detection cable, and has a connectivity range of up to 15 kilometers.

-This smart meter allows to take on a wide range of use cases through only one device.
-The EMS meter detects water leaks, flow consumption, flow performance, and has tamper proof capability, also offering a 10-year lifespan with no maintenance needed.
+This smart meter allows one to take on a wide range of use cases through only one device.
+The EMS meter detects water leaks, flow consumption, and flow performance, and has a tamper-proof capability, also offering a 10-year lifespan with no maintenance needed.

 Top use cases

 Brunei has recently made its water management system smart through the use of LoRaWAN®-connected devices.

 Anian, a Brunei-based IoT solutions provider, has deployed a whole LoRaWAN® network throughout the Sultanate of Brunei, serving the country’s government, universities, and private sector to improve the management of cities, environment, and agriculture, with a focus on the monitorization of the river’s water levels, wastewater pumping stations, water quality, and infrastructure.

 Initially, the need was to monitor water levels in Brunei’s rivers to avoid flooding, as this is a frequent issue, which generates incredible losses and is difficult to predict.
 Therefore, it is important to be warned as soon as possible to be able to prepare the population and limit the damage to as little as possible.

 Other recurring problems in the country included the management of wastewater and pumping stations.
 These often broke down, generating tides and water on parking lots and highways, as well as decreasing the quality of the water and damaging infrastructures.